rvs-fluid-it/mvn-fluid-cd/README.md

         * Minimize the inter extension dependencies
       * Follow or extrapolate existing Maven conventions/principles
       * Piggyback existing Maven functionality
+      * Not viral
+        * Local preprocessing of poms
-      * Not viral (Aritfacts uploaded in a Maven repository do not enforce installation of the extension by someone using (=depending) on the artifact)
+        * Pom's stored in a Maven repository are processed poms and do not enforce installation of the extension when depending on these
+      * Graceful degradation when extension is not installed
       * Does not break the Maven support in the IDE
   * Algorithm
     * Activate freezing when a revision is provided (-Drevision=xyz)